aro-network/aro-docs/docs/node-operator-guide/aro-pod/aro-pod-installation-guide.md

 	- Tools > Misc. > UPnP Settings
 5. Select or check the option to turn UPnP on.
 Click the "Save" or "Apply" button to confirm your changes.
 For some devices, you may need to restart your ONT to apply the new settings.

+> For more information on the general concepts and approaches of optimizing your network, please refer to <Link to="/node-operator-guide/improve-performance/network-optimization">this guide</Link>

 ### Step 2: Add Device to Your Dashboard